Building data-driven personas

 Add it to your resume, your LinkedIn profile or just get that well-earned raise you’ve been waiting for.

-- 50 min of introductory videos to get you up to speed before the course starts
+- 50 min of introductory videos to get you up to speed before you start the course

 Need help communicating the value of this course to a teammate or manager?